 Mayor Fulop recently announced plans for installation of 7 more miles of protected bike lanes in Jersey City in 2022, and there are other discrete proposals to add more on West Side Avenue and JFK Boulevard.
 Please follow us on social media and check your member email for details!

 Important Facts About Jersey City Bike Lanes

 - You’re required by city law to ride in the bike lane on any street that has one, unless you’re biking as fast as the car traffic, in which case you may blend into line with the cars.
 (That can happen when you’re just a fast cyclist, or when you’re going downhill.
 It can also happen when car traffic is slowed by congestion—though at that point, riding in the bike lane is probably faster!)

 - You’re also allowed to leave the bike lane temporarily when it’s blocked or made dangerous by intruding cars, big potholes, debris, or slower cyclists.
 Use the car lane to get around the obstruction, then return to the bike lane.
 Remember to use hand signals before making each of these movements, just as you would when changing lanes in a car.

-- Unless you’re riding very slowly, it’s usually safest to ride toward the side of the bike lane that’s closest to the car travel lane, and farthest from any parked cars.
+- In an unprotected lane, unless you’re riding very slowly, it’s usually safest to ride toward the side of the bike lane that’s closest to the car travel lane, and farthest from any parked cars.
 That makes it easier to avoid getting “doored”—running into the doors of parked cars when occupants open them suddenly.
 Always scan the parked cars ahead of you, to spot opening car doors.